Black tea: Composition and research

 Black tea contains 2 to 4 percent caffeine.
 The caffeine content of tea is affected by factors such as processing and brewing time.
 Typically, an 8 USfloz cup of black tea without sweeteners or additives contains 47 mg of caffeine, and negligible quantities of calories and micronutrients.

 The visible film often formed on black tea consists of oxidized polyphenols and calcium carbonate, and is therefore more pronounced for tea brewed with hard water.

 Black teas from Camellia sinensis contain flavonoids, which are under preliminary research for their potential to affect blood pressure and blood lipids as risk factors for cardiovascular disease.
 Long-term consumption of black tea only slightly lowered systolic and diastolic blood pressures (about 1–2 mmHg).
-Black tea consumption may be associated with a reduced risk of stroke, but there is only limited research to evaluate this possibility.

 Meta-analyses of observational studies concluded that black tea consumption does not affect the development of oral cancers in Asian or Caucasian populations, esophageal cancer or prostate cancer in Asian populations, or lung cancer.

 Black tea is considered likely effective for improving alertness and possibly effective for certain conditions such as low blood pressure, but evidence does not support its effectiveness for preventing several types of cancer or diabetes; there is currently limited high-quality scientific evidence supporting most specific therapeutic uses of black tea.